sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/testing_pr.md

 1. `yarn format` : applies prettier to your code (takes about 30s to run)
 1. `yarn format:check`: checks if your code is passing the prettier checks (takes about 30s to run)
 1. `yarn eslint`: checks if your code is passing the eslint checks (takes about 2s to run)
+1. `sg lint`: can run any prettier and lint checks. ([complete docs](https://docs.sourcegraph.com/dev/background-information/sg/reference#sg-lint)) The benefit is that it runs them the same way that CI runs them (On Buildkite, it’s called “Linters and static analysis” → “Run sg lint”).
+It’s also fast.
+The downside might be that it doesn’t necessarily run on all files, e.g. Prettier skipped `client/jetbrains` during some testing.